eth-brownie/brownie/docs/config.rst

 The Configuration File
 ======================

-Brownie projects may optionally include a configuration file to modify certain behaviors.
+You can modify Brownie's default behaviours by creating an optional configuration file.

-The configuration file must be saved as ``brownie-config.yaml`` in the root folder or your project.
-All fields are optional.
+The configuration file must be saved as ``brownie-config.yaml``.
+If saved in the root directory of a project it will be loaded whenever that project is active.
+If saved in your `home path <https://docs.python.org/3/library/pathlib.html#pathlib.Path.home>`_, it will always be loaded.

+All configuration fields are optional.
 You can copy from the examples below and modify the settings as required.

 Default Configuration
 =====================